Take Advantage of the Historically High Estate and Gift Tax Exemptions

 2. You need to make sure that separate assets are used to fund the trust and not joint assets;

-3. Upon the death of a spouse, the grantor will lose access to the funds of which the spouse was the beneficiary while alive.
-Individuals should consult their EKF advisor to perform the appropriate modeling to determine how much can comfortably be gifted to the trust.
+3. Upon the death of a spouse the grantor will lose access to the funds of which the spouse was the beneficiary while alive.
+Individuals should consult their EKFF advisor to perform the appropriate modeling to determine how much can comfortably be gifted to the trust.

 5. A risk of the reciprocal trust doctrine being imposed if you establish two trusts.

-The Tax Cuts and Jobs Act reduced the number of estates affected by the estate tax, but the law’s exemption is set to expire at the end of 2025.
-With Presidential and Congressional elections coming up in 2024, the possibility of significantly lower exemption amounts is real.
-Now is the time to start thinking about which estate tools provide your family the most flexibility for the long term, no matter what happens with the tax code.
-When used correctly, SLATs provide the opportunity to maximize tax-efficient wealth transfer and growth.
-Your EKF advisor is happy to discuss the benefits and disadvantages of SLATs to determine if this estate strategy is right for you.¹
+The Tax Cuts and Jobs Act reduced the number of estates affected by the estate tax for now, but as administrations change the possibility of repeal down the road is real.
+Now is the time to start thinking about which estate tools provide your family the most flexibility for the long term no matter what happens with the tax code.
+When used correctly SLATs provide the opportunity to maximize tax-efficient wealth transfer and growth.
+Your EKFF advisor is happy to discuss the benefits and disadvantages of SLATs to determine if this estate strategy is right for you.[1]

 Categories